pennfoster/slate/source/index.html.md

 api_key | The api_key for your registered application and environment | Yes
 auth_key | For convenience the auth_key is a base64 encoded client_id:client_secret | No

-PF expects for the API token to be included in all API requests to the server in a header that looks like the following:
+Penn Foster expects for the API token to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer secretToken`